 Imagine you are an attractive woman looking to meet the man of your dreams on a popular dating website.
 You get back your results of possible matches and you notice a man that meets your checklist of an ideal mate.
 But wait, the next match has a picture of the same guy, but a different city… and the next has that man’s picture again, and although the city is the same, the name is different.
 Red flags immediately start firing in your mind and you discount all the listings that come up with that man’s picture.

 This is similar to how search engines view your listing on the Internet.
 Although you run a very legitimate business, there are those out there that try to trick the search engines and con unsuspecting Internet users.
-The search engines are in the business of preventing this type of activity and therefore they use consistency of structured citations to help prevent malicious activity.
+The search engines are in the business of preventing this type of activity and therefore they use the consistency of structured citations to help prevent malicious activity.

 Individually Owner-verified Place Page (on the Google+ Local Page)

-An individually owner-verified place page is a page where a post card has been mailed to the owner’s place of business and then verified.
-This is a check mark in the system for Google that the business is legitimate.
+An individually owner-verified place page is a page where a postcard has been mailed to the owner’s place of business and then verified.
+This is a checkmark in the system for Google that the business is legitimate.
 See Getting Found Locally.

 Quality/Authority of Unstructured Citations – Newspaper Articles, Blog Posts, etc. (This is done “off-site”)

 Getting traditional media is important for any business, even those that strictly have an online presence.
-Having your business appear in unstructured citations such as your local newspaper (or a national newspaper for that matter), blog posts, and online ads is more typical of a thriving and relevant business.
-I’ll commonly set up a search for a client’s business and contact any blogs or publications they’ve been mentioned in and simply ask them for a link to the client’s website and the listing of the clients NAP.
+Having your business appear in unstructured citations such as your local newspaper (or a national newspaper for that matter), blog posts, and online ads are more typical of a thriving and relevant business.
+I’ll commonly set up a search for a client’s business and contact any blogs or publications they’ve been mentioned in and simply ask them for a link to the client’s website and the listing of the client’s NAP.
 More often than not, companies are happy to do so.
 It is believed that the Google algorithm is set up to assume that a business should have a certain percentage of mentions (unstructured citations) across the Internet and thus gives your site more validity in the eyes of Google.

 Quality/Authority of Inbound Links to Domain (This is done “off-site”)

 Think of links coming to your site as votes; only in this election, not all votes are created equally.
 Websites linking to your site with a high level of authority (PR), especially one above that of your site, will boost the confidence in the search engines that what they are linking to is something worth reading.
 Think of it this way, if you wanted to know what the moon’s surface was made out of, would you trust a website that was linked to only by a new website called welovemoons.com or by one linked only by NASA.gov?
-NASA.gov is a high quality and high authority domain.
+NASA.gov is high quality and high authority domain.
 It’s assumed that it’s an authority on the subject it talks about, so if it’s linking to another website, it’s essentially casting a vote for that website.
 Although welovemoons.com may be a fine site, it’s most likely not of the same authority as NASA.gov and therefore isn’t as desirable to obtain a link from.
 The more high quality/authority inbound links, the better.

 Product / Service Keyword in Business Title (on the Google+ Local Page)

 This goes back to making sure your keyword is in your business name.
 If you had to place a bet on which company sold personal training between Xtara and Dave’s Personal Training, which would you bet on?
 If you have your product or service in your business title, that will do wonders for your search engine rankings.
 If you’re in the start-up phase of your business, this may be something to consider.
-For the rest of us, we’re stuck with the businesses names we chose before we knew about SEO or decided upon our products and services.
+For the rest of us, we’re stuck with the business names we chose before we knew about SEO or decided upon our products and services.

 Quantity of Inbound Links to Domain from Locally-Relevant Domains (This is done “off-site”)

 Keep it local!
-It may seem obvious, but the more local companies that are linking to you (higher the authority the better), than the more likely you too have a local business.
+It may seem obvious, but the more local companies that are linking to you (the higher the authority the better), the more likely you too have a local business.
 It all goes back to validity.
 When Google sees these patterns emerging, it becomes more likely to them that you are a trusted business in that local area.
 This is where it’s good to have a product worth mentioning and great friends with businesses willing to help you share it.

 Quantity of Unstructured Citations – Newspaper Articles, Blog Posts, etc. (This is done “off-site”)